aaronrucker990/vpn-config-and-observ/README.md

 Section 3

-Cleaning Up Your Virtual Environment
+Cleaning up your Virtual Environment

 7. Delete the Virtual Machine along with the Resource Group that was created.
 8. Please ensure that you delete all of your resources.